Archives For Ubuntu 17.04

 Note: while the upgrading process, you need a few clicks to confirm installing or removing some packages.

 It’s easy to enable the option in Nautilus context menu.
-As it prompts in Templates folder, simply create an empty document in Templates, the file name will be displayed as sub-menu option of ‘New Document’ menu.
+As it prompts in Templates folder, simply create an empty document under Templates folder, the file name will be displayed as sub-menu option of ‘New Document’ menu.

 Method 1: Use Text editor